 Carriers have a duty to protect passengers not just from injury while boarding, riding, and exiting, but from injuries caused by carrier employees and other passengers or third parties.
 If a carrier is aware that a passenger is at greater risk of injury because he or she is disabled, sick, intoxicated, or a child traveling alone, the carrier must take even greater care than normal.

-Any Chicago-area resident who is injured while boarding, riding on, or exiting a bus or other mode of transportation that is considered a common carrier should not hesitate to seek compensation for the injury.
+Any Northbrook-area resident who is injured while boarding, riding on, or exiting a bus or other mode of transportation that is considered a common carrier should not hesitate to seek compensation for the injury.

 Bus Accidents Are More Common Than You Think